ITMO-NSS-team/AnomaliesDetector/README.md

 # AnomaliesDetector
-This repository contains all source code, figures, etc. of our paper :
+This repository contains all source code, figures, etc. of our paper:
 ["Anomalies Detection in Metocean Simulation Results Using Convolutional Neural Networks"][1]